 Cannot See Shared Folders in Windows 10 PC – How To Fix

-Fortunately, Windows 10 has improved that process.
-It still presents issues but networking and sharing resources within a network isn’t quite the painful experience it once was.
-Windows 10 removed the Homegroup which is great news.
-It was always more trouble than it was worth.
-Now all you have to do is set up a network share and it works like a charm.
+Fortunately, Windows 10 has greatly improved that process.
+There are still issues but networking and sharing resources within a network isn’t quite the painful experience it once was.
+Windows 10 simplified the process of creating a network, so that now all you have to do is set up a network share and it works like a charm.
+In theory.

 Setting up a network in Windows 10

-One of the main issues with troubleshooting networks in Windows 10 is incorrect setup.
-Despite being the simplest network possible, it is still very easy to get it wrong.
+One of the most common causes of networking glitches in Windows 10 is incorrect setup.
+Despite being the simplest Windows network possible, it is still very easy to get it wrong.
 Here is how a Windows network should be set up.

 - Type ‘control’ into the Windows Search bar and select Control Panel.

-- Select Network and Internet, Network and Sharing Center and Change adapter settings.
+- Select Network and Internet, Network and Sharing Center.

 - Right click your network adapter and select Properties.